 At some point during your battery search, maybe you Googled “LiFePO4 RV batteries” and balked at the price point.
 Don’t close the door on them just yet.
 Let us explain why they’re actually a better investment than lead acid.

 Lithium RV batteries have the longest lifespan of any battery type available.
 We’re talking 10-12 years minimum.
-Or maybe more, depending how often you use them.
-A battery’s lifetime is measured in cycles, and LiFePO4 batteries are rated to last around 5,000 partial etyhcycles.
-Compare that to lead acid’s measly 400 cycles.
-It’s like comparing the lifespan of an elephant to that of a fly.
+Or maybe more, depending on how often you use them.
+A battery’s lifetime is measured in cycles, and LiFePO4 batteries are rated to last around 5,000 partial cycles.
+Compare that to lead acid’s measly 500 partial cycles.
+It’s like comparing the lifespan of an elephant to a fly.
+Because of this, lithium batteries are typically the better investment long-term, even cost-wise, because you’re not consistently replacing dead batteries over the next decade or two.

-• They’re half the weight of lead acid batteries.
-This means you can increase your RV’s power capacity without weighing it down too much.
+- 1/2 the weight of lead acid batteries.
+Increase your RV’s power capacity without weighing it down too much.

 RV Lithium Battery Conversion: How To

 First of all, you’ll be happy to know that our LiFePO4 batteries are drop-in ready.
 That means you can install them right where your previous house batteries were.
-They have the same connections as lead acid batteries.
+They have the same connections as lead acid batteries, making it easy to replace your old batteries.

 So, if you already know what size battery you need, RV lithium battery conversion is as simple as switching one battery out for another.